DOME-Marketplace/dome-certification-backend/README.md

-# DEKRA BACKEND JAVA TEMPLATE
+# DEKRA DOME CERTIFICATION

-This projects is a SpringBoot template whith JWT security and Swagger documentation for reuse in new projects
+This projects is a SpringBoot DOME CERTIFICATION whith JWT security and Swagger documentation.

 ## Project Description

-The DEKRA Backend Java Template offers a comprehensive foundation for Java-based backend development.
+The DEKRA Backend DOME CERTIFICATION offers a comprehensive foundation for Java-based backend development.
 Built upon the Spring Boot framework, it provides a structured architecture and essential components to expedite project setup.
 Whether for web applications, APIs, or microservices, this template streamlines the initial development process, ensuring consistency, reliability, and security.

 ## Features